 On the eve of the Lahore Resolution, in his presidential address, the Quaid alluding to the religious and cultural differences between the Hindus and the Muslims said,

-The Quaid-e-Azam strongly refuted the notion that the Muslims are only a ‘minority’.
+The Quaid-e-Azam strongly refuted the notion that Muslims are only a minority.
 He asserted, “They are a nation according to any definition of nationhood.
 Thus, they must have their separate homeland”.

-During his speech, the Quaid readout Lala Lajpat Rai’s letter of 1924 to C.R.
-Das in which he had categorically stated that the Hindus and the Muslims were two separate and distinct nations that could never be merged into a single nation.
+During his speech, the Quaid read out Lala Lajpat Rai’s letter of 1924 to C.R.
+Das.
+In the letter, he had categorically stated that the Hindus and the Muslims were two separate and distinct nations.
+They could never be merged into a single nation.

 During the final years of the Pakistan movement (1944-1947), M.K.
 Gandhi wrote a letter to Quaid in which he deplored the Two-Nation Theory and the ‘Ideology of Pakistan’.
 He wrote, “I find no parallel in history for a body of converts and their descendants claiming to be a nation apart from their parent stock.
 If India was one nation before the advent of Islam, it must remain one in spite of the change of faith of a very large body of her children”.

-In a nutshell, Quaid-e-Azam became an adamant supporter of Pakistan’s ideology that led to the forceful struggle by the ‘All India Muslim League’ to attain a separate homeland for Muslims.
+In a nutshell, Quaid-e-Azam became an adamant supporter of Pakistan’s ideology.
+As a result, the struggle to attain a separate homeland for Muslims became more forceful.

-To cap it all, these speeches and statements stirred the Pakistan movement that ultimately changed the course of history and the fate of Indian Muslims.
+To cap it all, these speeches and statements stirred the Pakistani movement.
+Ultimately, they changed the entire course of history and the fate of Indian Muslims.

 Reference: Trek to Pakistan